junyuan-chen/posthdf/README.md

 as if they were generated from an e-class command.
 The group name will also be used to save the results through [`estimates store`](https://www.stata.com/help.cgi?estimates).
+A group name that is invalid for being used as a Stata name will be converted automatically.

 - An HDF5 `dataset` holds the data as an array.
 Each object such as the coefficient vector,